rowanz/tpututorial/README.md

 At any time, you can look at the status of your VM and TPUs by going to the [VM instances](https://console.cloud.google.com/compute/instances) or [TPUs](https://console.cloud.google.com/compute/tpus) page.

 There's one more thing you'll need to do.
 Look at the[VM instance](https://console.cloud.google.com/compute/instances) you created and add your SSH key into `SSH Keys` there.
-You can get your SSH key by running
+You can get your SSH key by running `cat ~/.ssh/id_rsa.pub`.

-`cat ~/.ssh/id_rsa.pub`

-If you don't have an SSH key, use [this tutorial](https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html) You will also need the External IP on that page.
+If you don't have an SSH key, use [this tutorial](https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html).
+You will also need the External IP of your server, available on that page.
 Mine is `104.154.97.121`.

 ## Let's run BERT on our new TPU!